LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 ## _20210730_

 It is great!
 I got some different work to do now.
 They are about TLG(TLF), and my job is to do five listings.
 Let's do it!

+Well, it seems that I forgot to save my notes, AGAIN...

+# August

+When I worked on the TLGs, I found the most difficult point is to find the corresponding variables among the ADAM datasets.

+## _20210803_

 # Reference